hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/clinical_reasoning/questionnaires.md

 ## Package

 The `package` operation for [Questionnaire](https://www.hl7.org/fhir/questionnaire.html) will generate a Bundle of resources that includes the Questionnaire as well as any related Library or ValueSet resources which can then be shared.
+This implementation follows the [CRMI IG](https://build.fhir.org/ig/HL7/crmi-ig/branches/master/index.html) guidance for [packaging artifacts](https://build.fhir.org/ig/HL7/crmi-ig/branches/master/packaging.html).